1. The Department continue to accord the highest priority to the addressal of the four key policy issues of:

 6. Four new directorates, of Strategic Policy and Services, Offender Assessment and Services, Offender Programs and Services, and Ministerial and Executive Services be established.

 7. Each of the four new directorates be headed by Executive Directors.

 With respect to corporate governance arrangements, the review team recommends:

-8. The corporate governance committee structure, shown in Figure 7.1, and described in paragraphs 7.8 to 7.28 be adopted as the corporate governance arrangements for the Department of Corrective Services, with the memberships and functions as proposed by the review team.
+8. The corporate governance committee structure, shown in Figure 7.1, and described in paragraphs 7.8 to 7.28 be adopted as the corporate governance arrangements for the Queensland Corrective Services, with the memberships and functions as proposed by the review team.